Election-Tech-Initiative/electionguard/README.md

 ### Web API

-A Web API that wraps the python package to perform ballot encryption, casting, spoiling, and tallying.
+A Web API that wraps the Python package to perform ballot encryption, casting, spoiling, and tallying.

 [📁 Source][election-guard-web-api-source] |
 [🐳 Docker][election-guard-web-api-docker] |